NickCulbertson/OB-Xd-GPL/README.md

 While not copying originals, some of the features were taken to a better point.
 Continuous blendable multimode filter (HP-Notch(BP)-HP in 12 dB mode and 4-1 pole in 24 dB mode).
 Also, like many synths of the OB-X's generation, the OB-Xd has no internal effects so its sounds and textures can be greatly enhanced by the use of additional processing like chorus, reverb, delay, etc.

 Thanks to [2Dat](https://github.com/2DaT/Obxd) for the original OB-Xd and Soshi Studio for giving the rights to continue this wonderful product.
-Also thanks to [KVR artists for creating some amazing skins!](https://www.kvraudio.com/forum/viewtopic.php?f=1&t=471926)

 # Building

+Currently there are Mac AU and Mac Standalone in the APPS folder.

 Source code can be compiled with [JUCE 7.0.3](https://github.com/juce-framework/JUCE/releases/tag/7.0.3).

 # Copyright